 In most cases, LED projectors also use DLP technology.

-We should rather speak of tri-LCD because it is this type of model you will find with the purchase.
-Mainly Sony or Epson brand, home theater 3LCD projectors are less standard than DLP projectors.
+We should talk about tri-LCD because that is the kind of model you will find if you buy one.
+You can find it with Sony or Epson brands, but they are less common than DLP projectors.

 - Image quality for high-end Epson models